moj-analytical-services/user-guidance/source/documentation/rshiny-app.md

 9. Add users to the app.
 10. Access the app.

+**NOTE: Renaming Apps**  You can't rename the app by just renaming the Github repo.
+You need to create a new repository with the new name and use the old one as a template.
+Then setup a new webapp.

 ### Use the app template

 To create a new repository based on the Shiny app template: